-The 7 Belts of Tension & the Body’s Tightly Held Trauma
+The 7 Bands of Tension & the Body’s Tightly Held Trauma

-Wilhelm Reich was an Austrian psychoanalyst and psychiatrist in early 20th-century.
-His primary work of note includes character analysis, body-oriented psychotherapy, and the concept of orgone energy.
-Reich developed the idea of “body armoring,” which later became known as the seven belts of tension.
-The concepts are based on his revelatory ideas that repressed emotions and trauma manifests physically in the body.
+The bands of tension were created by Wilhelm Reich, an Austrian psychoanalyst and psychiatrist in the early 20th-century.
+In addition to character analysis and other foundational concepts in body-oriented therapy, Reich developed the idea of “body armoring,” which later became known as the seven belts of tension.
+The concepts are based on the important premise that repressed emotions and trauma manifests physically in the body.

 Emotions are the element of water.
 And as such, they are meant to flow.
-When they are not expressed (expressed as in being compassionately present with them and feeling them), they manifest overtime as rigidity of the nervous system and even tension of the muscular system.
-The muscular system represents the last line of defense as these emotions deepen into us, instead of flowing.
+When they are not expressed, however, they manifest overtime as rigidity of the nervous system and even tension of the muscular system.
+The nervous system or parts of it can get stuck in fight-flight-freeze states.
+The muscular system, representing the last line of defense as these emotions deepen into us, can get tense, tight, and disconnected.
 This creates an armoring or defensive posturing of our bodies representing the armoring around our hearts and our true self, waiting to be fully realized and expressed.

 Just think of how when we are sad or are crying, we naturally collapse our posture.
 And when we are excited, we jump for joy and open our arms and chests.
 These are our emotions manifesting through the body.

 Reich's concept of the seven belts of tension describes areas in the body where this emotional and psychological stress can manifest as physical tension.
-Reich believed that releasing tension in these areas could help people access their emotions and heal.
+Releasing tension in these areas can help access deeply held emotions and, ultimately, heal.

-6 - Abdominal Belt: the belly.
+6 - Abdominal: the belly.
 This belt is tied to feelings of nourishment and trust.
 Our gut instinct is activated here through self-trust or blocked through fear and unresolved trauma waiting to be complete.

-7 - Pelvic Belt: the pelvis, hips, and legs.
+7 - Pelvic: the pelvis, hips, and legs.
 This belt is all about fully being in your body and a sense of grounding.
 This is our rock.
 It’s also connected to our sexual energy and thus can be a very powerful but also sensitive pelt.

 -Susan Reis